realA10001986/Time-Circuits-Display/README.md

 ## External speedometer

-The firmware supports a speedometer display connected via i2c (address 0x70) as part of the time travel sequence.
+The firmware supports a speedometer display connected via i2c (slave address 0x70) as part of the time travel sequence.
 Unfortunately, CircuitSetup have not yet designed such a speedometer, so you are on your own to build one for the time being.
 There are, however, various readily available LED segment displays from Adafruit and Grove, that can be used as a basis.
 Adafruit 878, 1270 and 1922, as well as Grove 0.54" 14-segment 2 or 4 digit alphanumeric displays are supported.
 (The product numbers vary with color, the numbers here are the red ones.)

 [![Watch the video](https://img.youtube.com/vi/FRRecGxAONc/0.jpg)](https://youtu.be/FRRecGxAONc)